 Also of interest is that Smyrna has more people living here who work in computers and math than 95% of the places in the US.

-Smyrna is a very ethnically-diverse town.
+Smyrna is an extremely ethnically-diverse town.
 The people who call Smyrna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smyrna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Smyrna include Irish, German, Italian, and French .
+Smyrna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.28% of the town’s residents.
+Important ancestries of people in Smyrna include English, German, Irish, Italian, and Egyptian.

 The most common language spoken in Smyrna is English.
 Other important languages spoken here include Spanish and Arabic.